colbyprior/speedies/docs/7. Warbands/Wood Elves.md

 *Inherent*

 This unit may not Run, but may Engage as normal (ie. up to 1.5x of base Move).
+### Large
+*Inherent*

+This unit may not be purchased at warband creation.
+It counts as two units for the purpose of Rout Checks.
+It may be targeted by ranged attacks even if they aren't the closest model to the shooter.
+### No Equipment
+*Inherent*

+This unit may not have any equipment, but does not suffer the penalties for fighting Unarmed.

 ## Warband Special Skills
 ### Blur